20 Free Things to Do in Sedona, AZ

-With the city's scenic views and natural wonders, you can easily see why Sedona is one of Arizona's most popular tourist attractions after watching the sunset over the red rock formations.
+With the city's scenic views and natural wonders, you can easily see why Sedona is one of Arizona's most popular tourist attractions.

 Are you excited to learn what activities you can try in this city?

 Here are the 15 best things to do in Sedona, Arizona, which you may take advantage of for free:

 Meditate at the Vortexes